clojure-grimoire/grimoire/resources/1.4.0/clojure.core/SLASH/docstring.md

-If no denominators are supplied, returns 1/numerator,else returns numerator divided by all of the denominators.
+If no denominators are supplied, returns 1/numerator, else returns numerator divided by all of the denominators.